COVID-19 NOTICE: SUPPORT REMAINS AVAILABLE

 "The impact our Enterprise Adviser has had on me and the students at Heathlands has been significant.
 The range of contacts she has is proving invaluable to us as we try and give students an insight into different careers and jobs they might be interested in."

-If you would like to find out more about how to get involved or how The Careers and Enterprise Company can help your school, please get in touch with our Senior Enterprise Co-ordinator Gareth Dace.
+To learn more about how to get involved or how The Careers and Enterprise Company can help your school, please get in touch with our Senior Enterprise Co-ordinator, Gareth Dace (firstname.lastname@example.org).